rnasir826/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+It's a way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.

 2. What steps can you take in your web apps to keep your data secure?
+Encrypt login pages, use a secure host, backup your data, use a strong password, stay up to date with the software updates, etc.

 3. Describe how web servers work.
+A web server processes incoming network requests over Hypertext Transfer Protocol (HTTP) and several other related protocols.
+Its primary function is to store, process and deliver web pages to clients.
+The communication between client and server takes place using HTTP.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST: Creates a new resource.
+GET: Retrieves a resource.
+PUT: Updates an existing resource.
+DELETE: Deletes a resource.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.